cathiele/rpngo/USER_GUIDE.md

 ```

 Note the need for `w.reset`.
 Also note that this does not save the state
 of the stack or variables (including special window variables).

-There
-are dedicated commands for those (`s.snapshot`, `v.snapshot.`)
+## General Snapshot

+In addition to `w.snapshot` there is:

+- `s.snapshot`: Creates a string that snapshots the stack
-There is also a `snapshot` command that snapshots everything.
+- `v.snapshot`: Creates a string that snapshots variables
+- `snapshot`: Creates a string that clears the calculator state, then
+  applies `s.snapshot`, `v.snapshot` and `w.snapshot` results.

+Note that snapshot commands will convert complex numbers from rpngo's internal
+format (a 128-bit binary) to a string.
+This conversion will sometimes undergo
+floating point rounding errors that will cause a recovered snapshot to be
+slightly different from the original.

+By-default, the `F5` key will call `snapshot` and save it to disk and
+`F10` will load a saved snapshot.

 ## File Operations